Life-Letters/mocha-factory-example/README.md

 Simply mirror any environment variables in heroku and it should behave as expected.
 This project fits nicely into heroku pipelines.

 This app uses the heroku/nodejs official buildpack.

-##### Testing

-The heroku nodejs official buildpack runs tests if you supply a test script.
+Remember to have **NPM_CONFIG_NPAT=true** in your env else it wont run tests.

 ## Other supporting docs/examples